gamepark/gamepark.github.io/docs/features/custom-moves.md

 ## Data structure

-Sometimes, [Material moves](TODO) and [Rule moves](features/rule-moves.md) are not enough.
+Sometimes, [Item moves](features/item-moves.md) and [Rule moves](features/rule-moves.md) are not enough.
 Custom moves allows to create any type of move that you need.

 The data structure of custom move is free:
 ```typescript